shsajalchowdhury/advanced-clean-master/readme.txt

 - 📋 Logs to track cleanup activities.
 - 📊 Modern and responsive admin dashboard with real-time stats.

-**Boost your website’s speed and performance with Simple Cleanup Tool!**
+**Boost your website’s speed and performance with Advanced Clean Master!**

 == Features ==